-Students receiving financial aid will be deemed as on "Unofficial Withdrawal" when they have any unapproved break in enrollment (failure to enroll for a subsequent session) or unexcused cessation/interruption of academic activity (failure to complete a course in a timely fashion).
-Such students will be subject to partial return of financial aid already received.
-Students will receive a notice informing them of the Return of Title IV Funds repayment calculation and billing process.
+Students will be deemed as an "Unofficial Withdrawal" when they have any unapproved break in enrollment (failure to enroll for a subsequent session) Students receiving financial aid, veterans' benefits or tuition assistance (TA) will be subject to partial return of financial aid, veterans' benefits or tuition assistance already received.
+Students will receive a notice informing them of applicable Return to Title IV Repayment calculation, return of TA or other benefits based on applicable policies and the billing and payment process.
+If the return of funds creates a balance due on the student's account, the student will be solely responsible for the account balance and will be required to remit payment to the university.